Medical Device Regulations in Colombia: A Comprehensive Guide

 Testing Requirements

-Foreign Testing Applicability
+Foreign Testing Applicability In Colombia

 Foreign testing data may be applicable for registration in Colombia, provided it complies with Colombian regulations and is relevant to the device's safety and performance.
 To market your medical device in Colombia, it is essential to obtain a Certificate of Free Sale (CFS) or a Certificate to Foreign Government (CFG) from your home country or from a market recognized by INVIMA.